semaphoreci/docs/docs/reference/webhook-notifications.md

 ## Setting up webhook notifications for multiple projects

-When creating a notification, you can specify multiple projects as source, of your notifications.
+When creating a notification, you can specify multiple projects as a source, of your notifications.

-For example, if your team manages three projects named `web`, `cli` and `api` and you want to get notified for every finished pipeline on the master branch, use the following command:
+For example, if your team manages three projects named `web`, `cli` and `api` and you want to get notified of every finished pipeline on the master branch, use the following command:

 ``` bash